Nonprofit-PlayOUT Foundation Director & Forest School Substitute Teacher

 I earned a BA from UW where I focused on interdisciplinary research of environmental studies, health and justice systems.
 I have been a nanny, a camp counselor, and an assistant preschool teacher.
 It brings me joy to be present with children as they experience the earth as a mentor, teacher, inspiration, and friend.
 I am convinced that living in reciprocity with the earth has immeasurable benefits, and believe there is nothing quite as therapeutic as being with nature.

-Lead Teacher- Little Roots and Substitute for all programs
+Lead Teacher- Family Roots, Little Roots and Substitute for all programs

 Erin has a Master Degree in Teaching from Seattle University and spent 8 years teaching Kindergarten, 1st and 2nd grades in the Kent School District, but her roots are in outdoor education.
 Her first teaching job was at Discovery Park in Seattle where she worked as a Nature Day Camp Naturalist.
 This was by far her most favorite teaching position and informs her teaching style to this day.
 Erin also attended that same Nature Day Camp program as a student back in the 1980's and credits her experiences at Discovery Park for setting her on the pathway to becoming an outdoor and environmental educator.
 She has two children, ages 5 and 7, that she takes outside every day to roll around in the dirt.
 In addition to teaching, Erin is a gardener and a landscaper with a special focus on incorporating native and drought resistant plants into every day backyards, and reducing the use of pesticides and fertilizers. .